How to Make Dish Soap That Actually Works

 - Boil water.
 In a bowl, pour boiling water over soap flakes and stir/whisk until dissolved.

-- Add the following measured ingredients to soap and water mix: castile soap, super washing soda, glycerin.
+- Add the following measured ingredients to soap and water mix: castile soap, super washing soda, and glycerin.
 Mix Thoroughly.

 - Allow mixture to sit for 24-36 hours, stirring occasionally.